ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 1. Verify that the Attestation Result was signed by a Verifier that the TAM trusts.
-2. Verify that the Attestation Result contains a "cnf" claim (as defined in Section 3.1 of {{RFC8747}}) where the key ID is the hash of the TEEP Agent public key used to verify the signature on the TEEP message, and the hash is computed using the Digest Algorithm specified by one of the SUIT profiles supported by the TAM.
+2. Verify that the Attestation Result contains a "cnf" claim (as defined in Section 3.1 of {{RFC8747}}) where the key ID is the hash of the TEEP Agent public key used to verify the signature on the TEEP message, and the hash is computed using the digest algorithm specified by one of the SUIT profiles supported by the TAM.

    See Sections 3.4 and Section 6 of {{RFC8747}} for more discussion.

+Note: The proof-of-possession functionality for the Attestation Result may not be supported by every attestation technology or may not be enabled for use in every deployment.

 Based on the results of attestation (if any), any SUIT Reports, and the lists of installed, requested, and unneeded Trusted Components reported in the QueryResponse, the TAM